Healthy Snacks for Pregnancy: Nutritious Choices for Each Trimester

 4. Dry Wholegrain Toast With Choice Topping

 Wholegrain toasts are easily available and can be eaten as they are, or can be paired with a choice of toppings.
 Their vitamin B content is known to help with queasiness caused by pregnancy.
-Dry toast can be eaten with a wide variety of toppings like strawberries, avocados, tomatoes, or eggs, making it a great snack to meet your requirements of other nutrients and minerals.
+Dry toast can be eaten with a wide variety of toppings like strawberries, avocados, tomatoes, or eggs, making it a great snack to eat during pregnancy to meet your requirements of other nutrients and minerals.

 5. Scrambled or Boiled Eggs

 Eggs are another great source of iodine, protein, and iron and are a good meat substitute.
 Consuming sufficient iron is extremely important during pregnancy as it not only fights anaemia but ensures that the foetus gets the required oxygen.
-Eggs also provide vitamin A and vitamin D, besides a whole load of protein.
+Eggs also provide vitamin A and vitamin D, besides a whole load of protein (4).
 Eggs, however, need to be cooked or boiled thoroughly to kill all bacteria before consumption.

-Healthy Snacks to Eat During the Second Trimester
+Healthy Snacks for Second Trimester

 As the second trimester begins, many women experience a return of their appetite and a boost in energy.
 Focus on good pregnancy snacks in the second trimester that are rich in protein, calcium, and iron to support your baby’s rapid growth and development.